Here is a photo of him and his brothers, sisters, and father, around 1920.

 From the right to the left:

-Fritz Hoss (Hoß), Jakob's brother, moved in 1920 from Mainz to Cologne after he returned from his captivity as a prisoner of war in France during WW I. There he met his sister Maria.
+Fritz Hoss (Hoß), Jacob's brother, moved in 1920 from Mainz to Cologne after he returned from his captivity as a prisoner of war in France during WW I. There he met his sister Maria.
 Jacob joined them there (when, is not clear).
 Fritz died in 1962 and is buried in our family grave in Mainz-Kastel.

 Albert Hoss (brother and my grand-grandfather) is right in front of your ancestor Jacob Hoss (who emigrated to the US in early 1920 - that's what my family told me.